 If the animals decide they are fairly evenly matched then the contest will continue to the ‘fighting’ stage.
 At the beginning of the ‘fighting’, the males face each other from some distance.
 They open their pre-orbital glands just below their eyes so that they emit powerful smelling scent.
 The two males will then lower there heads to the ground, while continuing to look at their opponent.
 Both males will then stamp and scrape their hooves against the ground.
 The contests rarely continue much further than this, as usually one of the male gives up and retreats.

 However, if neither of the stags retreats, then the contest progresses.
 The males will then run at each other and lock there horns together.
 Then, the real fight begins.
 It is a trial of strength, with the weakest male losing and being forced back.

-Although having such a long and drawn out contest might seem unnecessary and a waste of time, it actually helps to reduces the risk of injury to the males.
-If a male is obviously weaker than his opponent he can retreat form the contest without actually having to engage in a real fight where he might be injured.
+Although having such a long and drawn out contest might seem unnecessary, it actually reduces the risk of injury to the males.
+If a male is obviously weaker than his opponent he can retreat.
+Waving the white flag in this manner prevents a lot of injuries.
 Real fighting can be dangerous for both animals, and is only used as a last resort.